drewrush/OutlineCompare/README.md

 The VBA recognizes the question mark as the delimiter for the outlines files.

 If you want to use a different delimiter, you will have to modify the VBA code.

+Extract the two cubes' outlines to separate folders.